Myralllka/SOFTSERVE_blog/fpga-cnn/README.md

 CNN is trendy in Image and Video processing for recognition, classification and analysis problems.
 Also can be successfully used for time series analysis/predictions and natural language processing (1D conv).
 For example, when we need blur, emboss, sharpness or edge detection on the image, convolution can be used in all cases. [[Ref](https://en.wikipedia.org/wiki/Convolution)].
 <img src="images/conv.jpg">

+#### Why to use FPGA?
+- GPU is specified only for matrix multiplication, but FPGA can be used for much more approaches
+- TBD

 ## Solutions
 So let us make a fast overview of the most popular approaches to run and accelerate inferring of CNN's on FPGA's